ak9999/vision_hw3/README.txt

 II.
 Bugs Encountered
 h4 is broken.

+DrawLines would abort in h4, so I went into image.cc and added a check to make sure
+	DrawLines would only attempt to color a pixel if and only if it is within the image boundaries.

 III.
 Run Instructions
 - Run `make` to build
 - ./h1 {input gray-level image} {output gray-level edge image}